“The extraordinary true story of Solomon Northup.”

 Based on an incredible true story of one man’s fight for survival and freedom.
 In the pre-Civil War United States, Solomon Northup (Chiwetel Ejiofor), a free black man from upstate New York, is abducted and sold into slavery.
 Facing cruelty (personified by a malevolent slave owner, portrayed by Michael Fassbender), as well as unexpected kindnesses, Solomon struggles not only to stay alive, but to retain his dignity.
 In the twelfth year of his unforgettable odyssey, Solomon’s chance meeting with a Canadian abolitionist (Brad Pitt) will forever alter his life.

-This Script to Screen presentation of 12 Years A Slave (2013) will be followed by a Q&A with Screenwriter John Ridley.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of 12 Years A Slave (2013) was followed by a Q&A with Screenwriter John Ridley.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter John Ridley

 John Ridley is a writer, working on feature films, television series, and novels.
 His novel Spoils of War was adapted into the 1999 David O. Russell-directed Three Kings.
 Ridley then became a writer and a supervising producer on the NBC crime drama Third Watch (1999).
 In 2015, he led the ABC series American Crime as executive producer.